 At Part II the aim is not just to learn facts, but to understand how experiments are done and what are the limitations and uncertainties of research.
 You will be exploring the limits of knowledge about the brain, cognition and behaviour.
 Lecturers' handouts may consist largely of reference lists and much of your reading will be of original research papers.
-You are expected to read several references for each lecture.
 Some will be of general importance, others on topics that you want to concentrate on.